- Looking to buy Amazon shares from Singapore?

 Online trading platforms that offer Singaporeans access to US markets means it's now easy to buy Amazon shares from these shores.

-Find out the step-by-step process of how you can add shares of Amazon to your portfolio in our guide.
+Find out the step-by-step process of how you can add shares of Amazon (NASDAQ: AMZN) to your portfolio in our guide.

 Coming up next

 Based in Seattle, Washington, Amazon is an US multinational technology company formed by Jeff Bezos in 1994.
 Originally an online marketplace for books, today it focuses on digital streaming, e-commerce, cloud computing and artificial intelligence.

 Compare trading platforms on Finty.
 Research trading fees, tradable assets, available markets, and commodities, etc.

 There are plenty of online brokers to choose from, offering different options.
 There are some key features to look for when choosing a broker.
 Some of these include: